-Q: What do you say to the detractors, or the whiskey purists who dislike the idea of peanut butter flavored whiskey?
+Q: What do you say to the detractors, or the whiskey purists who dislike the idea of peanut butter-flavored whiskey?

 It's fine if it's not for everyone.
 But don't make any judgments until you try it.
 My group of friends were not whiskey drinkers at all.
 They're wine drinkers.
 And they were like, "I'm going to try this.
 I'm going to pretend to like it."
-Then, to see the shock on their faces when they're like, "this is good.
+Then, to see the shock on their faces when they're like, "This is good.
 I like whiskey!"
 I think it's amazing to see people convert.
-And on the flip side, there's people that are pure whiskey drinkers.
+And on the flip side, there are people that are pure whiskey drinkers.
 The idea of smoothing over their fine whiskey with peanut butter is just sacrilegious or something.

 But, you know, there's something unique about peanut butter.
 You don't really see peanut butter in the beverage industry.
 So that aspect has intrigued them.
 And they try it and they're like, "Whoa, I actually do enjoy this."
 We're not trying to be everyone's favorite drink.
 But we've found something that's just like peanut butter itself.
 It's something that most people enjoy.
-Lately I've especially seen peanut butter being enjoyed more adventurously than it has been in the past.
+Lately, I've especially seen peanut butter being enjoyed more adventurously than it has been in the past.
 It's not just the peanut butter and jelly sandwich anymore.

 Q: What’s your favorite drink recipe, or favorite cocktail to make with it?

 Honestly, you could just do it plain with a smoked sea salt rim.
 That's kind of fun for people who aren't whiskey drinkers.
 It really is probably one of the only whiskies you can add a salt rim to and it still tastes good.